Chief ministership of Lia Finocchiaro: 2024 Northern Territory general election

 The 2024 Northern Territory general election was held on 24 August, 2024.
 A limited number of polls were conducted prior to the election, which showed that the Country Liberals were leading Labor.
 Despite the polls favouring the CLP, political pundits and psephologists in the lead-up to the election showed angst in predicting a CLP win or landslide, instead arguing that the race was most likely a toss-up and either side had a fair chance of victory.
 It was shown during the counting on election night that the CLP had outperformed the polls by approximately 3.5%.
-This was the first time that the CLP had one government in the Northern Territory since Labor reduced the Country Liberals to 2 seats in the 2016 Northern Territory general election, with Finocchiaro being only one of two remaining members of the CLP in Parliament and holding on to official opposition status despite the Territory Alliance holding more seats at the time than the CLP.
+This was the first time that the CLP had won government in the Northern Territory since Labor reduced the Country Liberals to 2 seats in the 2016 Northern Territory general election, with Finocchiaro being only one of two remaining members of the CLP in Parliament and holding on to official opposition status despite the Territory Alliance holding more seats at the time than the CLP.